Church of the Holy Sepulchre: Prison of Christ

 In the northeast side of the complex, there is the Prison of Christ, alleged to be where Jesus was held.
 The Greek Orthodox are showing pilgrims yet another place where Jesus was allegedly held, the similarly named Prison of Christ in their Monastery of the Praetorium, located near the Church of Ecce Homo, between the Second and Third Stations of the Via Dolorosa.
 The Armenians regard a recess in the Monastery of the Flagellation at the Second Station of the Via Dolorosa as the Prison of Christ.
 A cistern among the ruins beneath the Church of St. Peter in Gallicantu on Mount Zion is also alleged to have been the Prison of Christ.
-To reconcile the traditions, some allege that Jesus was held in the Mount Zion cell in connection with his trial by the Jewish high priest, at the Praetorium in connection with his trial by the Roman governor Pilate, and near the Golgotha before crucifixion.
+To reconcile the traditions, some allege that Jesus was held in the Mount Zion cell for his trial by the Jewish high priest, then at the Praetorium for his trial by the Roman governor Pontius Pilate, and near Golgotha before crucifixion.